 The University of Applied Sciences Utrecht (HU) offers a free programme called ‘ Veerkrachtig rouwen ’ (in Dutch).
 It’s available through the Student Support Centre.
 “In this training we reflect on the impact major life events have on us.
 We also help you get back to your life and your studies.”

 Good Mourning is a similar free support group for students of Utrecht University (UU).
-Upon
+Upon registration, you’ll be invited for an individual intake interview.

 In this Podcast by Trajectum, HU student Jelle Meuwissen discusses loss and grief with grief expert Tanja van Roosmalen (in Dutch).